Sumitkmgr/GraphQL/README.md

 GraphQL is an open-source data query and manipulation language for API.
 It was developed internally by the Facebook corporation in 2012.GraphQL is a query language to build client applications by providing flexible and intuitive syntax for asking the data requirements.

 # Objective
 It was developed to optimize RESTFUL API calls.
-And provide s flexible, robust, and more efficient alternative to REST.
+And provides flexible, robust, and more efficient alternative to REST.

 # Why GraphQL